-Note: Seven Against Thebes was the latest foray into KC Stage Live!, a ‘play-watching’ club in the vein of book clubs, where we will pick a show every few months to have people attend and then discuss afterwards.
+Note: This review was posted on the KC Stage review system.
+Seven Against Thebes was the latest foray into KC Stage Live!, a ‘play-watching’ club in the vein of book clubs, where we will pick a show every few months to have people attend and then discuss afterwards.

 I am not a morning person.
 At all.
 I’m also not much for the summer heat.
 But for three years running (and for a few years sporadically before that), I have willingly gotten up early in order to attend the Gorilla’s annual summer Greek show.